IWant: Origins as ABS-CBNnow! (2003–2008)

 ABS-CBNnow! was launched in 2003 as one of the first Filipino-owned over-the-top and video on demand platforms.
-It primarily catered to overseas Filipinos, allowing them to stream ABS-CBN television programs such as TV Patrol, Maalaala Mo Kaya, Wansapanataym, and The Buzz using a personal computer with a broadband Internet connection.
+It primarily catered to overseas Filipinos, allowing them to stream ABS-CBN television programs such as TV Patrol, Maalaala Mo Kaya, Wansapanataym, and The Buzz.
 Users could stream or download DRM-protected content via Windows Media Player.
 By 2005, the platform had approximately 23,000 subscribers worldwide, with major markets in the United States, the United Kingdom, and Canada.

 Rebranding to TFCnow!
 (2008–2011)

-In the late 2000s, ABS-CBNnow! was rebranded as TFCnow! to align with The Filipino Channel (TFC)'s international brand identity.
+In 2008, ABS-CBNnow! was rebranded as TFCnow! to align with The Filipino Channel (TFC)'s international brand identity.
 The platform expanded its reach globally, offering both on-demand and live streaming of ABS-CBN and TFC programming for overseas subscribers.

 Launch of TFC.tv (2011–2020)

 In 2011, TFCnow! was renamed TFC.tv, also known as TFC Online.
-It served as ABS-CBN's primary international streaming platform, providing access to ABS-CBN's global content library via desktop browsers, mobile apps, and smart TV devices.
+It served as ABS-CBN's primary international streaming platform, providing access to ABS-CBN's global content library.
 The service operated until its merger with iWant in 2020.